cue-3/re-cue/README.md

 # RE-cue

+*Cue your software RE-development journey*

-RE-cue (Reverse Engineer - cue) is a suite of tools that focuses on reverse engineering software products based on evaluation of source code.
-RE-cue was born out of dealing with the complexities of "Brownfield" development.
-Software development is hardest when you need to enter an existing project and are asked to maintain or improve on a project that you are inheriting in an unknown state.
+RE-cue will assist in reverse engineering software products based on source code evaluation.
+RE-cue was born out of dealing with the complexities of "brownfield" development.
+Software development is hardest when you enter an existing project and are asked to maintain or improve a project that you are inheriting in an unknown state.
 That is where RE-cue comes in.
-The goal of this suite is to review an existing code base and generate as much detail as possible for code owners.
+RE-cue will review an existing code base and generate architectural documentation for code owners.

 ## Important Disclaimer

 **⚠️ AUTHORIZED USE ONLY - CODE OWNERS EXCLUSIVELY ⚠️**

-**This project is intended to be used BY AND FOR OWNERS OF THE SOURCE CODE TO BE ANALYZED.
-This tool is designed exclusively for legitimate code owners to analyze, document, and understand their own codebases.**
+**RE-cue is intended to be used BY and FOR OWNERS OF THE SOURCE CODE to be analyzed.
+RE-cue is designed exclusively for legitimate code owners to analyze, document, and understand their own codebases.**

 **🚫 PROHIBITED USES:**
 - Reverse engineering copyrighted software without proper authorization